Code-Institute-Submissions/molacuizine/README.md

 1. Login to heroku and create the mo lacuizine repository by clicking on create new app.
 ![heroku deployment](static/doc/new.png)

-2. Add PostgreSQL to the new app from the resource page.
+2. Add PostgreSQL database to the new app from the resource page.
 ![heroku deployment](static/doc/postgresql.png)

 3. Ensure requirements.txt file and Procfile have been created.